-The best part?
-Because sugar dissolves, it’s really easy to clean up.
-Once the sugar cools, it’s easy to flake off any surfaces.
+If this sounds messy, don't worry — because sugar dissolves, it's really easy to clean up.
+Once the sugar cools, it's easy to flake off any surfaces.
 And if there are any stubborn spots, a little hot water and some scrubbing dissolves the sticky, hardened sugar right off.

 Fair warning: the sugar does get quite hot, so you'll want to be careful not to handle it with your hands until it's cooled.